 - Trade costs can be set to constant values per asset for test purposes.
 F.i. for a simulation with no slippage and trade costs at all, run the following command once per traded assets (f.i. inside the asset loop): Spread = Commission = RollLong = RollShort = Slippage = 0.
 Also set Fill mode at 0 for closing all trades exactly at the stop or profit limit.

-Since spread and rollover are taken from an 'account snapshot' when the asset list was generated, they can be very different to the current, as well as to historical spread and rollover.
+- Since spread and rollover are taken from an 'account snapshot' when the asset list was generated, they can be very different to the current, as well as to historical spread and rollover.
 This can falsify backtests f.i. when trades are open a long time and accumulate a large rollover.
-For being on the safe side, you could set RollShort and RollLong to their minimum (RollLong = RollShort = min(RollLong,RollShort);) and this way avoid a false positive result.
+For being on the safe side, you could set RollShort and RollLong to their minimum (RollLong = RollShort = min(RollLong,RollShort);) and Spread to a high percentile of a one-day sample.
+This way a false positive result can be avoided.

 Spread = 3*PIP; // ignore broker spread, set constant spread for performance calculation